 Limited Visitors to the School

 For the duration of the current health crisis, we must limit visitors to our school.
 Classroom visitors are limited to teachers/school staff and certain pre-approved essential service providers like early intervention specialists and social workers providing services to children and licensing specialists as required.
 Breastfeeding mothers are welcome, as always, too.
-These approved visitors must successfully clear the Health and Temperature Screenings before entering.
-Members of our School Support Center team and your school’s Regional Director will visit and support the school virtually for the most part, and occasionally in person on a very limited basis following all health and safety protocols.
-All vendors and deliveries are not allowed past the school front lobby.
+These approved visitors will have to successfully clear the Health and Temperature Screenings before entering.
+Members of our School Support Center team and your school’s Regional Director will visit and support the school virtually for the most part, with occasional in person visits as needed while following all health and safety protocols All vendors and deliveries are not allowed past the school front lobby.

 Enhanced Cleaning and Sanitizing Protocols